kurtosis-tech/kurtosis-docs/testsuite-details.md

 * `SERVICES_RELATIVE_DIRPATH`
 * `TEST`

-With the exception of the log level, all of these should be passed as-is to the `Client.run` call.
-If you modify the Dockerfile, you will need to make sure that you continue to receive these variables and pass them as-is to your CLI.
+With the exception of the log level, all of these will be passed as-is to the `Client.run` call.
+If you modify the Dockerfile, you will need to make sure that you continue to receive these variables as flags in your CLI main function.

 ### TestSuite
 Every Kurtosis client's `Client.Run` function requires a `TestSuite` object that contains details about:

 * Your services - what Docker images to use, what params to give when running the container, how to verify the service is available, etc.
-* Your networks - their topology and what types and quantities of services they're composed of
+* Your testnets - their topology and what types and quantities of services they're composed of
-* Your tests - their names and logic, what networks they want, their timeouts, etc.
+* Your tests - their names and logic, what testnets they want, their timeouts, etc.

-All this information is packaged inside the `Test` object, so a `TestSuite` is really a wrapper class for a set of `Test`s.
+All this information is packaged inside the `Test` object, so a `TestSuite` is really a wrapper class for a set of named `Test`s.

 ### Test
 A `Test` object packages the logic for executing an individual test with a definition of the network the test will execute against.
 It has three main components: